minsing-jin/Korean-SAT-LLM-Leaderboard/README.md

 [Click here for details on the scoring system](https://github.com/minsing-jin/KO-SAT_Slayer_Champions_League/blob/main/Korean_README.md#%EF%B8%8F-metric)

 i.e.)
-Donating GPU resources would be greatly appreciated and would help with the evaluations.
+- Donating GPU resources would be greatly appreciated and would help with the evaluations.
 Thank you!
+- Welcome any and all feedback!
+Feel free to share your thoughts anytime!

 ### 📗 Notes: Performance comparison of models on the 2024 CSAT (1-year)